Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails: Model and Result

+The first term in the $R.H.S.$ is the contribution of the delay faced by the $M$ jobs while they wait in the low priority queue before it is served for the first time.
+This term results from the fact that this delay is no longer than $L$ for each of the jobs.
+The next term is the contribution by the delay faced by each of the $M$ jobs , while the remaining $M-1$ jobs are being processed.
+This delay is no larger than the total workload $Q$ of the $M$ jobs, resulting in the second term.
+Further, each of the $M$ jobs faces a delay due to the digressions, which is no longer than the sum of the durations of all the small busy periods.
+Finally, the last term is the total delay of all the low priority jobs in the small busy periods.
+Taking expectations, we get

-We find lower bounds for each of these terms separately.
+We find upper bounds for each of these terms separately.
 First, let us consider $E(ML)$.
 Observe that the random variables $M$ and $L$ do not depend on the particular policy used to schedule the high priority (small) jobs as long as this policy is work conserving.
-Thus to estimate these random variables, we can assume that $LCFS$ policy is used for the high priority jobs.
+Thus to compute moments of these random variables, we can assume that the preemptive $LCFS$ policy is used for the high priority jobs.
 Let $X^s$ be the random variable denoting the duration of the first job that arrives in the busy period $B$.
 Then $M$ can be expressed as

-where $K(X^s)$ is the number of high priority sub-busy periods that interrupt the service of the first job due to the LCFS policy and $M_i$ is the number of residual jobs brought in by the $i$th sub-busy period.
+where $K(X^s)$ is the number of high priority busy periods that interrupt the service of the first job due to the LCFS policy.
+These `micro' busy periods are not stochastically identical to the original busy period since during these busy periods, the server only works on the new high priority jobs and returns to serve the original job as soon as there are no high priority jobs left.
+Thus the duration of this micro busy period $L_i$ has the same distribution as $L$.
+This also implies that if $M_i$ is the number of residual jobs brought in by the $i$th micro busy period, then $M_i$ has the same distribution as $M$.
 Thus

-Here the second equality holds because $M_i$ and $X$ are mutually independent and conditional on $X$, $K(X^s)$ is a poisson random variable with mean $\lambda X^s$.
-Further each $M_i$ has the same distribution as $M$.
+Here the second equality holds because $M_i$ and $X^s$ are mutually independent and conditional on $X^s$, $K(X^s)$ is a poisson random variable with mean $\lambda X^s$.
 And hence,

 Similarly, $L$ can be expressed as